micro-ROS/micro-ROS.github.io/_docs/tutorials/core/programming_rcl_rclc/index.md

 ```
 Note, that variable `my_pub` was defined globally, so it can be used by the timer callback.

-You can create a timer `my_timer` with a period of one second which will execute the callback `my_timer_callback` like this:
+You can create a timer `my_timer` with a period of one second, which executes the callback `my_timer_callback` like this:
 ```C
   rcl_timer_t my_timer = rcl_get_zero_initialized_timer();
   const unsigned int timer_timeout = 1000; // in ms